The Colors of Hydrogen, Explained

 Yellow Hydrogen

-Yellow hydrogen is an emerging form of hydrogen production through solar power electrolysis.
+Yellow hydrogen is an emerging form of hydrogen production through solar powered electrolysis.
 However, sometimes yellow hydrogen means hydrogen generated through electrolysis using mixed energy sources.

 White Hydrogen